Introduction to Gold Prospecting in Arizona

 - Best season: Winter and early spring (avoid summer’s brutal heat)

 Pro Tip: Bring a metal detector alongside your traditional equipment—many nuggets hide just beneath the surface in the decomposed granite.
+A simple rock hammer and chisel kit like the ones above also makes it easier to break open caliche and check cracks where heavies get trapped.

 3. Bradshaw Mountains, Prescott